oleks/git-cli-qsg/README.md

 ```

 Although `-m` reads like "message" (i.e., commit message), you should
-really think of it as a subject-line (e.g., e-mail subject line).
+really think of it as a subject line (e.g., e-mail subject line).
 It
 should be very short and to the point.
 Shorter than a tweet,
 preferably 50 characters or less.